INN/link-roundups/docs/mailchimp.md

 Next: Creating a template in Mailchimp that your post will use.

-## Configuring a MailChimp Template
+## Creating a template in the MailChimp dashboard

-If you already have a saved template, great!
-Duplicate it, then pick up below where we insert the template tags into the template.

-First, you'll have to create a template.
+You'll need a MailChimp template created and configured for use with Link Roundups.

+There are many options for creating MailChimp templates, but as a simple way of getting started:

 1. Click on "Templates" in the MailChimp header.
 2. Pick a single-column or column-and-sidebar template.
-3. Edit the template to your heart's content.
+3. Edit the template being sure to use [Link Roundups template tags](#inserting-template-tags) in your template to place your content.
 4. Click "Save and Exit".
 5. Name your template, then save.

-Continue to the next step!

-# Creating a MailChimp Campaign

-Once you have [saved some links](saving-links.md) and [created a link roundup post](link-roundups.md), you can send the link roundup post to MailChimp as a draft campaign.

-In the Link Roundups editor, above the standard WordPress "Publish" button you'll find a button to Create a MailChimp Campaign.

-(something is missing here?)

 ### Inserting template tags

 This plugin's MailChimp features depend on the presence of specific tags in your MailChimp template.

-You'll have to edit your template to add them, so that they can be filled in with your content when you go to send an email.
+You'll have to edit your template to add them, so that they can be replaced with your content when you go to send a campaign.

 1. Click on "Templates" in the MailChimp header.
 2. Click "Edit" on the template you want to edit.